yanellinunez/USA_emissions_code/README.md

 - models: contains all models for the analysis
 - figures: code for making the paper figures
 - packages: a script that loads all packages needed.
 You do not need to run this independently.

+## figures:
+I saved some of the paper figures/tables here but not all of them because some of them were a bit too large.

+## output:
+.csv that contains the coefficients from the linear models .xlsx file if for Figure 4 of paper